xav-b/taskbook/build.md

 ## Things to build

-## Library/Plugin system
+### Library/Plugin system

 The idea is to make Bullet Board a library.
-One can develop and import the modules he wants, using the extensive supporting library, and build the ultimately flexible task manager.
+One can develop and import the modules he wants, using the extensive supporting library, and build the ultimate flexible task manager.

 This would be organised as a mono repo, made of the core supporting library (a package) and the plugins (also packages).